zeek/zeek-docs/doc/scripts/base/frameworks/sumstats/main.zeek.rst

    :Type: :zeek:type:`record`

       name: :zeek:type:`string`
          An arbitrary name for the sumstat so that it can be referred to later.

       epoch: :zeek:type:`interval`
-         The interval at which this filter should be "broken" and the *epoch_result* callback called.
+         The interval at which this sumstat should be "broken" and the *epoch_result* callback called.
 The
          results are also reset at this time so any threshold based detection needs to be set to a value that should be expected to happen within this epoch.

+         Passing an epoch of zero (e.g. ``0 secs``) causes this sumstat to be set to manual epochs.
+You will have to manually end the epoch by calling :zeek:see:`SumStats::next_epoch`.

       reducers: :zeek:type:`set` [:zeek:type:`SumStats::Reducer`]
          The reducers for the SumStat.